CT-42210/SpotifyQueue/README.md

 A simple web app so party-goers can add their favorite songs to the queue but can't skip songs that others added.

 In it's current state, port `5000` must be opened, either to the internet or your local network.
-I use the Ngrok endpoint `https://spotifyqueue.ngrok.app`
+You can also use ngrok to open the port.

 Built using Python Flask and Bootstrap.